Views of Kanye West: Politics

 In September 2015, West announced that he intended to run for President of the United States in 2020.
-He later implied on Twitter that he intended to run for president in 2024 due to Donald Trump's win in the 2016 elections.
+Later that month, in an interview with Dirk Standen at West's Yeezy Season 2 show at New York Fashion Week, he spoke positively about Republican politician Ben Carson after a phone call with him.
+West later implied on Twitter that he intended to run for president in 2024 due to Donald Trump's win in the 2016 elections.

 West later confirmed this in an interview in September 2018, saying that his main political concern is health care in the United States.
 On December 13, 2016, West met with President-elect Trump.
 According to West, "I wanted to meet with Trump today to discuss multicultural issues.
 These issues included bullying, supporting teachers, modernizing curriculums, and violence in Chicago.
 I feel it is important to have a direct line of communication with our future President if we truly want change."

 West previously stated he would have voted for Trump had he voted.
 In February 2017, however, West deleted all his tweets about Trump in purported dislike of the new president's policies, particularly the travel ban.
 West reiterated his support for Donald Trump in April 2018 in a text to Ebro Darden where he said "I love Donald Trump ...
 I love Donald Trump."
 West also posted a picture wearing a Make America Great Again hat alongside a series of tweets defending President Trump.
 Trump later retweeted several of West's tweets.

 Following his return to Twitter in April 2018, West tweeted "I love the way Candace Owens thinks."
 The tweet was met with controversy among some of West's fans.